 Person F and Person G only have $120,000 in their CPF accounts.
 Under normal circumstances, they would only be able to withdraw $5,000 from their CPF accounts (because they don’t have the FRS saved).

-This is because cash top-ups via the RSTU are primarily to enhance a person’s retirement adequacy, and which also possibly earned them tax deductions.
+This is because cash top-ups via the RSTU are primarily intended to enhance a person’s retirement adequacy and may also qualify for tax deductions.
 On the CPF website, it states that while top-up monies form our retirement sum (which is why we can withdraw any above our FRS), it will not be “taken into account in computing how much RA savings can be withdrawn in cash for property owners” (which is why we cannot withdraw top-up monies by saving the BRS).

 Read Also: Why I Don’t Want My CPF Returned At 55 – But I Want My CPF LIFE Payout At 65